rejoan/syncEvents/README.md

 ## Short codes
 - Example1: [event-random-list view=2 num=20] get 20 record for eventd CPT with template 2
 - Example2: [al-event-info] get event info from API in any custom post type
-- Example3: [al-map-display] get map of address for the post
-- you may make a child theme of twenty twenty four with single-eventd.html template and use example 2,3 shortcode
+- you may make a child theme of twenty twenty four with single-eventd.html template and use example 2 shortcode

 ## Requirements
 1. First clone the repo